ataiva-software/vertex/README.md

 ---

-**Eden DevOps Suite** - Created by [Ataiva](https://ataiva.com)
+**Vertex DevOps Suite** - Created by [Ataiva](https://ataiva.com)

 _Ready to revolutionize your DevOps workflow?
-Download Eden and experience the future of unified DevOps platforms._
+Download Vertex and experience the future of unified DevOps platforms._